 - Air traffic controller error

 Mechanical failure, adverse weather conditions, and human error are the most common causes of aviation accidents.
-In any of these scenarios, victims of airplane crashes and their families may have legal recourse to bring claims against the airline as well as potential other defendants such as the maintenance company.
+In any of these scenarios, victims of airplane crashes and their families may have legal recourse against the airline as well as potential other defendants such as the maintenance company.

 Determining What Caused An Airplane Accident

-It can be a complex and lengthy process to determine the cause of an aviation accident.
-Federal, state, and private investigative agencies can be employed to uncover the cause, but this can take months or even years.
-Here is an example of an investigation conducted by the NTSB about a battery fire incident involving Japan Airlines Boeing 787:
+Determining the cause of an aviation accident can be a complex and lengthy process.
+Though federal, state, and private investigative agencies can be employed to uncover the cause, this can take months or even years.
+Here is an example of an investigation conducted by the NTSB about a battery fire incident involving a Japan Airlines Boeing 787: